-- Required annual data must be reported for each of the last 3 full years prior to application submission.
-The population data and website link must be current and active. - The community's waste reduction must be demonstrated by comparing to a baseline year within 5 years prior to application submission.
+- Required annual data must be reported for each of the last 3 complete years.
+The population data and website link must be current and active. - The community's waste reduction must be demonstrated by comparing to a baseline year within the past 5 years.